Home » Symptoms » Cat Symptoms A-Z » Crusting on the Skin

 Outlook on current research

 Current research on crusting on the skin of cats is intensively investigating how the nature and structure of such crusts can provide a clue to underlying problems.
 Scientists analyze the composition of the crusts to better understand which factors contribute to their formation.
-Not only bacterial and fungal components, but also environmental factors such as allergens and pollutants are considered.
-The goal is to identify specific markers that enable a more accurate diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients..
+In doing so, they look not only at bacterial and fungal components but also at environmental factors such as allergens and pollutants.
+The goal is to identify specific markers that allow for a more accurate diagnosis.

-Another significant branch of research focuses on the genetic predispositions that could make cats more susceptible to skin problems.
-Researchers are investigating genetic variations that are associated with an increased susceptibility to allergies and skin diseases.
-By understanding these genetic factors, breeders and owners could take better precautions in the future to reduce the risk of skin problems such as crusting.
+Another significant branch of research focuses on genetic predispositions that could make cats more susceptible to skin problems.
+Researchers are investigating genetic variations associated with an increased susceptibility to allergies and skin diseases.
+By understanding these genetic factors, breeders and owners could take better preventive measures in the future to reduce the risk of skin problems like crusting.